codefresh-io/docs.codefresh.io/_docs/pipelines/what-is-the-codefresh-yaml.md

 ---
-title: "Codefresh YAML"
+title: "Pipeline definitions YAML"
 description: "How to define Codefresh pipelines in a declarative manner"
-group: codefresh-yaml
+group: pipelines
 redirect_from:
   - /docs/codefresh-yaml/
   - /docs/what-is-the-codefresh-yaml